canmom/canmom.github.io/_posts/crit/baru/2021-02-06-tyrant-8-gends.md

 ## And The Genders

 Many years ago, I wrote an article about gender in science fiction and fantasy novels.
 [You can read it here](https://canmom.github.io/crit/the-radch-the-mirror-empire-the-genders).
 I criticised the two books---the <cite>Imperial Radch</cite> series by Ann Leckie, and <cite>The Mirror Empire</cite> by Kameron Hurley---for treating gender very superficially: the language may express a variety of 'genders' but the *social* meaning was either hopelessly vague, or an unsatisfying inversion of the familiar terms of patriarchy.
-Having read many more books and developed my thinking since then, I am much less with <cite>Imperial Radch</cite> than I used to be (oh, a tea-sipping space empire called the Raj? and we mostly take their pov?), including its treatment of gender.
+Having read many more books and developed my thinking since then, I am much less enamored with <cite>Imperial Radch</cite> than I used to be (oh, a tea-sipping space empire called the Raj? and we mostly take their pov?), including its treatment of gender.

 In some ways, this article is intended as an update of Wot I Think About Gender; but we can also ask: how does <cite>Baru Cormorant</cite> fare in this arena of constructing fictional gender systems?